Larsen15o9/Bitcoin/Tips-&-tricks.md

 The numbers marked with red squares must be as low as possible.
 Experiment with serviceLocation until you get the best result.

+**IMPORTANT: From version v0.4.0.0 it is best to leave this value at `-1` (Automatic).
+NiceHash QuickMiner will choose best location and also swap to the next best one if your current best location is in maintenance.**

 ### 2. Change your worker name

 If you have more mining PCs, you can set name for each one.
 You can do this online through [Rig Manager](https://www.nicehash.com/my/mining/rigs) or locally through config.
 Open nhqm.conf (NiceHash QuickMiner right click notification icon and choose `Settings` -> `Edit config file`) and modify `"workerName"`.
 Name should only contain alphanumeric characters of English alphabet and max length is 15 characters.